In this guide, you will learn how to install Node.js on a Debian 10 server three different ways:

 From your home directory, use

-curl to retrieve the installation script for your preferred Node.js version, making sure to replace
+curl to retrieve the installation script for your preferred Node.js version.
+If you do not have

 - sudo apt install nodejs